Recovery Ideas to assist improvement in Endurance Runners

 800m Brisbane 1998

-In our fast paced world it is easy for athletes to get run down many
+In our fast-paced world, it is easy for athletes to get run down many

 things outside of training itself.
-Living a balanced life and at the
+Living a balanced life and, at the same to, reaching your potential in athletics is a challenge.

 Many athletes:

-• need to work full-time or study full-time.
+• Need to work full-time or study full-time.

-• live in Cities without a variety of trails on different surfaces to
+• Live in Cities without a variety of trails on different surfaces to

 run.

-• face many opportunities to socialize at times that challenge the
+• Face many opportunities to socialize at times that challenge the

 sleep needs of training.